-The resort Engadin St. Moritz is situated on the southern side of the Swiss Alps, at 1,800 meters above sea level, on the "Roof of Europe".
+The resort Engadin St. Moritz is situated on the southern side of the Swiss Alps, at 1,800 meters above sea level.
 The incomparable harmony of its lake scenery has made the Engadin known throughout the world as the "festival hall of the Alps".

 The valley has plenty of sunny days, and it has mineral springs and a very pleasant climate.
 Piz Bernina is the only four-thousander in the eastern Alps (4,049 m. altitude).
 Piz Palü, Piz Corvatsch, Corviglia and Diavolezza are among its other well-known peaks and skiing areas.